dvdzkwsk/re-frame/README.md

 // Most events will simply update the store's state.
 In re-frame, updating the
 // state (or "db") is done by triggering a "db" effect.
 For regular events, this
 // is done automatically.
-However, you can step up a level and use "event.fx"
+However, you can step up a level and use "registerEventFX"
-// to trigger any number of effects. import {http} from "@re-frame/effects" store.effect("http", http) store.event.fx("load-data", (ctx, event) => ({
+// to trigger any number of effects. import {http} from "@re-frame/effects" store.registerEffect("http", http) store.registerEventFX("load-data", (ctx, event) => ({
   db: {
     ...ctx.db,
     loadingData: true,